techSash/Sentiment-Analysis/README.md

 predicting the sentiment of tweets

-The repository contains a create_dataset_code.py file with whoch the dataset is created. run create_dataset.py > twitter_dataset.txt to pipeline the results of the python file to twitter_dataset.txt.
+The repository contains a create_dataset_code.py file with which the dataset is created. run create_dataset.py > twitter_dataset.txt to pipeline the results of the python file to twitter_dataset.txt.

 The jupyter notebook contains the code for the sentiment analysis.